Branching States as The Emergent Structure of a Quantum Universe

-The relation with density matrices is straightforward: $\rho_{\alpha \beta}$ is the expectation value of $Z^\alpha \overline{Z}^\beta$ computed with $\mu$: $\rho_{\alpha\beta}=\mathbb{E}_\mu[Z^\alpha \overline{Z}^\beta]=\int_{\PH}\!d\mu(Z) Z^\alpha \overline{Z}^\beta$.
-Reference~\cite{fabioGQ1} showed how to obtain the geometric quantum state of an open quantum system interacting with an environment.
-We now exploit the same construction to build the geometric quantum state of $\mc{S}$ and then examine QD through the lens of GQM.
+In the following, we exploit these tools to build the {conditional quantum ensemble} of $\mc{S}$ and then examine QD through the lens of CE.
 In particular, we focus on decoherence and einselection as QD's two building blocks.
-The starting point---the focal point of our analysis---is the joint system pure state $|\psi_{\mc{SE}}\rangle$~\footnote{At this point, it is crucial to emphasize that we assume neither an epistemic nor ontic view of the wave function.
-Instead, we consider it to be an element of a Hilbert space or a collection of points on a complex projective manifold.
-And, we then explore how this leads to an inevitable emergent structure (branching state structure) that accounts for classical behavior}.
+The starting point---the focal point of our analysis---is the joint pure state $|\psi_{\mc{SE}}\rangle$.

 \paragraph{Decoherence.} Any composite state $\ket{\psi_{\mc{S}\mc{E}}}$ can be written as